publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch103/schI/m__us_usc_t7_s7613.md

             The Secretary shall establish procedures that provide for scientific peer review of each agricultural research grant administered, on a competitive basis, by the National Institute of Food and Agriculture of the Department.

-        (2) __Merit review of extension and education grants__
+        (2) __Relevance and merit review of research, extension, and education grants__

             (A) __Establishment of procedures__

-                The Secretary shall establish procedures that provide for merit review of each agricultural extension or education grant administered, on a competitive basis, by the National Institute of Food and Agriculture.
+                The Secretary shall establish procedures that provide for relevance and merit review of each agricultural research, extension, or education grant administered, on a competitive basis, by the National Institute of Food and Agriculture.

             (B) __Consultation with Advisory Board__

-                The Secretary shall consult with the Advisory Board in establishing the merit review procedures.
+                The Secretary shall consult with the Advisory Board in establishing the merit review procedures on a continuous basis.

         (3) __Consideration__